Leonardo-Boss/suckless-site/libs.suckless.org/libgrapheme/index.md

 	make test

-and comparative benchmarks against libutf8proc can be run with
+and comparative benchmarks against libutf8proc (which is the only Unicode library compliant enough to be comparable to) can be run with

 	make benchmark